 General and administrative expense consists primarily of compensation and other general corporate expenses as well as non-cash stock based compensation.
-General and administrative expenses decreased to \$0.7 million from \$1.2 million for the three months ended September 30, 2003 and 2002, respectively, and to \$2.5 million from \$4.0 million for the nine months ended September 30, 2003 and 2002, respectively.
-The decreases in general and administrative expenses resulted primarily from lower non-cash equity related expenses as well as a reclassification of occupancy and other expenses to Research and Development in 2003.
-The decrease in non-cash stock based compensation expense was primarily due to the accelerated amortization methodology utilized as well as the recapture of expenses related to employees who terminated their employment prior to completion of the vesting period for the underlying stock options.
-We expect general and administrative expense to increase in future periods in support of increased research and development or general corporate activities.
+General and administrative expense decreased to

+\$3.3 million from \$5.5 million for the year ended December 31, 2003 and 2002, respectively.
+The decrease in general and administrative expense resulted primarily from lower non-cash equity related expense as well as a reclassification of certain occupancy and other expenses to research and development.